althiprem/house-price-prediction/README.md

 # house-price-prediction
-This code is buildup with the machine learning algorithms,.
+This code is buildup with the machine learning algorithms. predicting of different hpuse prices.